 By the same method, numbers from 1 to 365 (366 for men born in a leap year) are also selected in a random fashion, placed in capsules, and the capsules are placed into a second drum.

 One capsule is drawn from the drum containing birth dates January 1 through December 31.
 One capsule is then drawn from the drum containing the sequence numbers from 1 through 365 (366 if the draft will call men born during a leap year) and the date and number are paired to establish the sequence number for each birth date.
 This is done in full view of all observers, officials, and the media.

 Registrants with low lottery numbers are ordered to report for a physical, mental, and moral evaluation at a Military Entrance Processing Station to determine whether they are fit for military service.
 Once he is notified of the results of the evaluation, a registrant will be given 10 days to file a claim for exemption, postponement, or deferment.

 The MEPs would then apply a classification to the inductee.
-Each inductee is classified based on their beliefs and circumstances, determining who is deferred or exempted.
+Each inductee is classified based on his beliefs and circumstances, determining who is deferred or exempted.

 - 1-A: Available immediately for military service.

 - 1-O: Conscientious Objector